logicstacklab/odin-recipes/README.md

 Browse and view recipes with images and descriptions.

-Fully original layout and design.

-Responsive design for desktop and mobile devices.

 Purpose

 The main goal of this project was to practice web development and learn how to build a recipe website while using Academia della Cucina as inspiration for content.